gojack10/gpu-acceleration-test/README.md

 # GPU Acceleration Test - WebGL Integration

-This project demonstrates a Minecraft block renderer using WebGL through WebAssembly.
+This project demonstrates GPU acceleration using WebGL through WebAssembly.
 The application can run both as a native desktop application and as a web application in the browser.

 ## Features

-- 3D rendering of Minecraft-style blocks
+- GPU-accelerated rendering
 - WebGL integration for browser support
-- Responsive canvas that adapts to the browser window
+- Cross-platform compatibility (desktop and web)
-- Simple UI controls for starting and stopping rendering
+- System information display (CPU/GPU)

 ## Prerequisites